spine-generic/spine-generic/README.md

-# Generic Acquisition and Analysis Protocol for Quantitative MRI of the Spinal Cord
+# Acquisition and Analysis Protocol for Quantitative MRI of the Spinal Cord

 See documentation at: https://spine-generic.rtfd.io